 Burnout to Brilliance for DevOps Teams: The G.P.S. for Happiness at Work™ Playbook

-High-pressure delivery cycles, on-call fatigue, and constant context switching quietly erode the very capacity teams need to ship reliably.
-This session gives engineering leaders and ICs a practical playbook to reduce burnout and raise engagement—without big budgets or headcount.
-Kapil shares his G.P.S. for Happiness™ framework—Gratitude, Purpose, and Small Acts (Smile)—translated for DevOps realities: incident reviews, stand-ups, retros, and handoffs.
-The focus is not “feel-good” theory; it’s micro-habits that improve collaboration, psychological safety, and execution under stress.
+High-pressure delivery cycles, on-call fatigue, and constant context switching quietly drain a team’s ability to ship reliably.
+This session gives engineering leaders and ICs a practical, lightweight playbook to reduce burnout and raise engagement—without adding budget, headcount, or more meetings.
+Kapil shares his G.P.S. for Happiness™ framework—Gratitude, Purpose, and Small Acts (Smile) — translated into real DevOps moments: incident reviews, stand-ups, retros, and handoffs.
+This is not “feel-good” theory.
+It’s micro-habits that strengthen collaboration, psychological safety, and execution under stress.

-Outcomes: Attendees leave with a shared language and simple rituals they can insert into existing ceremonies—no extra meetings required.
-The result: calmer incidents, tighter collaboration, and a team that has the energy to keep improving.
+Outcomes Attendees leave with a shared language and simple rituals they can plug into existing ceremonies—no extra meetings required.
+Result: calmer incidents, tighter collaboration, and a team with the energy to keep improving.

 Speaker